HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 #### Officer (OFC)
 Officers are guards who have demonstrated that they can be trusted with important tasks, such as leading other guards, hosting patrols with ease, maintaining professionalism at all times and representing HSPS in the proper light.
-They can co-host and host HSPS-wide trainings and cadet tryouts under PC+ supervision.
+They can co-host and host HSPS-wide trainings.
 How to obtain:
 - Fulfill the previous requirements
 - Host Patrols flawlessly showcasing your leadership skills